TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 * **WiFi Range:** When extended *WiFi range* is critical, I select boards with external antennas.
 While the *ESP32-C3 Super Mini* connects reliably to strong home *WiFi networks*, its small size and built-in antenna limit its range.
 ### Arduino Framework

-Getting the ESP32-C3 to work fully in *Arduino IDE* and *PlatformIO* can be a challenge, especially since there is not yet a specific board definition available for it.
+Getting the ESP32-C3 to work fully in *Arduino IDE* and *PlatformIO* can be a challenge since there is not yet a specific board definition available for it.

 While you can use most board definitions that target *ESP32-C3*, they often assign incorrect GPIO pins to important constants used for *SPI* and *I2C* communication.

-While it is possible to work around this issue by manually specifying the correct GPIO pin numbers, this is often only feasible for slower *software-emulated* interfaces.
+While it is possible to work around this issue by manually specifying the correct GPIO pin numbers, this is often only feasible when using the slower *software-emulated* interfaces.
 If you intend to use the faster *hardware* interfaces, most libraries rely on predefined GPIO constants.
 If these constants are wrong, hardware *SPI* and *I2C* won't work as expected.

 In summary, while selecting any *ESP32-C3* board in your development environment may get you started, you will likely run into issues eventually.

 #### Finding the Appropriate Board Definition
 Since there is not yet a dedicated board definition for the ESP32-C3, you will need to use one that is similar enough.
 There is a board variant called `esp32c3` that correctly defines the interface pins, although it does not include a proper definition for `LED_BUILTIN`.

-Here is a table summarizing the pin assignments for this board:
+`esp32c3` defines the following constants:

 | Pin Constant             | Value   | Remark |
 | ------------------------ | :-----: | --- |